top of page

 • 3 min read

-Data profiling is the process of analyzing data to collect statistics and metadata.
-It helps uncover:
+Data profiling refers to the process of analyzing data to collect statistics and metadata.
+It helps uncover several aspects, including:

 • Data types (numeric, text, date, etc.)